Chicago, Illinois Hotel - Hampton Inn Majestic Chicago Theatre District

 Boutique Hotel Rooms

-The Hampton Inn Majestic offers a wonderful range of hotel rooms for your ultimate comfort in downtown Chicago.
-All Hampton Inn Majestic hotel rooms are nonsmoking and feature complimentary Internet access, our signature Hampton Cloud 9 bedding, and other deluxe amenities that say We love having you here™.
+The Hampton Inn Majestic offers a wonderful range of rooms for your ultimate comfort in downtown Chicago.
+All Hampton Inn Majestic hotel rooms are nonsmoking & feature complimentary Internet access, our signature Hampton "Clean & Fresh" bedding, iron & ironing board, coffee maker, & HDTV.
+Everything you need to show you, "We love having you here™."

 History of the Majestic Building

 The Hampton Majestic Chicago Theatre District occupies 17 total floors of the former Majestic Office Building, a listed building of the City of Chicago Landmarks.
 The hotel includes 15 guestroom floors with 9 rooms per floor.
 Amenities include a fitness center located on the 5th floor, business center located on the lobby level & complimentary breakfast served on the lobby level.

 A storied past surrounds the Hampton Majestic.
 Prior to the building's construction in 1905, the Newport Hotel & Gambling House occupied the real estate until the 4-story structure was razed in 1904.
 It was shut down by the famous Pinkerton Detective Agency during the era Chicago was cracking down on gambling.